What Happened to Frankie Muniz, the Actor Who Forgot His Own Show?

 Yet even when you do everything right, life doesn’t stop throwing curveballs at you.

-During his 2017 stint on the reality show Dancing With The Stars, Frankie revealed to the world that he was suffering from extensive memory loss.
-He had had his first concussion at age 7 during a soccer game, his second one during a basketball game, and the next two during football games.
+Muniz also revealed to the world that he was suffering from extensive memory loss.
+He had his first concussion at age 7 during a soccer game, his second one during a basketball game, and the next two during football games.
 By his thirties, he had suffered from 9 concussions in total.

 As if that isn’t already horrific enough, he also shared that he had suffered from at least 15 transient ischemic attacks since 2012.
 These attacks can also be described as ‘mini-strokes’ that lead to blockages within the brain.